pablichoka/springend/README.md

 # kCalControl
-kCal Control backend based on Java Springboot 3.0.5.
-Works with MongoDB and it is oriented to API rest conmsuming frameworks
+kCal Control backend based on Java Springboot 3.1.0.
+Works with Postgres, Docker and prisma, and it is oriented to API rest consuming frameworks